irods-contrib/metalnx-web/CONFIGURATION.md

 and scaled horizontally using an orchestration tool such as Kubernetes, as part of a suite of mid-tier components that can work together to create a complete CI environment.

-## Initial database configuration

-See the [DEVELOPER-README.md](DEVELOPER-README.md) and [src/metalnx-tools/README.md](src/metalnx-tools/README.md) for information on configuring the metalnx database.

 ## /etc/irods-ext

 This project contains a sample `/etc/irods-ext` directory with a `metalnx.properties` and `metalnxConfig.xml` examples.